ktorio/ktor-documentation/topics/authentication.md

 Ktor provides the [Authentication](https://api.ktor.io/ktor-server/ktor-server-plugins/ktor-server-auth/io.ktor.server.auth/-authentication/index.html) plugin to handle authentication and authorization.
 Typical usage scenarios include logging in users, granting access to specific resources, and securely transmitting information between parties.
 You can also use `Authentication` with [Sessions](sessions.md) to keep a user's information between requests.

 ## Supported authentication types {id="supported"}
-Ktor supports the following authentications and authorization schemes:
+Ktor supports the following authentication and authorization schemes:

 ### HTTP authentication {id="http-auth"}
 HTTP provides a [general framework](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication) for access control and authentication.
 In Ktor, you can use the following HTTP authentication schemes: